 - 1. Navigate to MANAGEMENT > NETWORK: NTP Setup: - 2.
 Click the GEAR icon in the NTP Services panel. - 3.
 The Edit NTP Services window will display.
 Click the Stratum 1 tab. - 4.
 Uncheck all three options:

-" Enable Stratum 1 Operation
+Enable Stratum 1 Operation

 Uncheck this option.
-When the checkbox Prefer Stratum 1 is unchecked, the input from a different NTP Server or Peer will be used at all times.
+When the checkbox Enable Stratum 1 is unchecked, the system will always synchronize its .time to an NTP server.

 " Prefer Stratum 1